-Notice to contributors: All contributions that purport facts in a matter of possible contention, should be ready to provide support for their assertions or the contribution may be refused at the discretion of the editor.
-Anyone disputing a matter of fact in any part of TCP is invited to respond as long as the discussion remains one of fact and the responding writer must also provide support for their assertions.
-Personal attacks will not be published and rude or offensive mail will not get a response.

-legislation for normal Tenders but is in legislation for registered Tenders.
+Notice to contributors: All contributions that purport facts in a matter of possible contention, should be ready to provide support for their assertions or the contribution may be refused at the discretion of the editor Anyone disputing a matter of fact in any part of TCP is invited to respond as long as the discussion remains one of fact and the responding writer must also provide support for their assertions.
+Personal attacks will not be published and rude or offensive mail will not get a response legislation for normal Tenders but is in legislation for registered Tenders.
 Make sure that you tell the offending officer to read the legislation properly.

-But after saying this I still carry life jackets when I feel that the conditions require it and it is still a good idea.
+But after saving this I still carry life jackets when I feel that the conditions could not find anything regarding the use of a tender for recreational craft.
+TCP would (non-professionally) advise if asked what you are doing with your tender by an enforcement agent is to respond, "legal purposes".